-REMINDER About Important Changes in the Process for Filing Cable Copyright Royalty Claims by July 31, 2019 Deadline
+REMINDER Filing Cable Copyright Royalty Claims August 1, 2022 Deadline

-It's time again to file your claim for cable copyright royalties.
-In order to receive any 2018 royalties, your claim must be filed between July 1 and July 31 with the Copyright Royalty Board.
+It is time again to file your claim for cable copyright royalties.
+In order to receive any 2021 royalties, your claim must be filed between July 1 and August 1, 2022, with the Copyright Royalty Board ("Board" or "CRB").